AdobeDocs/release-notes.en/current.md

 _New feature_

 * Assets Reports now include the ability for Administrators to [generate assets download reports](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/admin/asset-reports.html?lang=en) from the [!DNL Experience Manager Assets] as a [!DNL Cloud Service] deployment.
-This data further empowers Admins to derive insights from key success metrics in order to measure the adoption of Assets within your enterprise and by customers.
+This data further empowers Admins to derive insights from key success metrics to measure the adoption of Assets within your enterprise and by customers.
 * [!DNL Experience Manager Assets] now [supports SAS Token](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/manage/add-assets.html?lang=en#asset-bulk-ingestor) in addition to the Access Key for authentication while connecting to Azure Blob Storage data source for ingesting assets using the Bulk Import tool.
 * Improved management of CMYK images in Asset Compute, letting you generate Smart Crop and Smart Tags for CMYK images.